IdentityServer/IdentityServer4/docs/topics/add_apis.rst

         }
     }

+Authorized clients can then request a token for the ``IdentityServerApi`` scope and use it to call the API.

 Discovery
 ^^^^^^^^^
 You can also add your endpoints to the discovery document if you want, e.g like this::